arescentral/arescentral.org/antares.rst

 as well as a `mirror on GitHub`_.
 Bugs and feature requests should be submitted to its `issue tracker`_.

-The latest version of Antares is 0.5.1, released 02 November, 2011.
+The latest version of Antares is 0.6.0, released 06 December, 2012.
 It is licensed under the |lgpl3|.

 ..  include:: /release.rsti